AllenInstitute/bmark/Readme.md

  - Use `config.toml` to include any other hardcoded paths, needed for notebooks/ scripts to work correctly.

  ### Contributors
-Rohan Gala, Nelson Johnson, Raymond Sanchez, Kyle Travaglini
+Rohan Gala, Nelson Johansen, Raymond Sanchez, Kyle Travaglini